codemann8/alttpr_codetracker_codemann8/README.md

 ## Customization:
 EmoTracker's base functionality allows users to modify aspects of any package to suit the users' needs.
 There may be aspects of this package that you may not like.
 These can be configured by clicking the `Gear icon -> Advanced -> Export Overrides`.
 This brings up a window with all the files that encompass this package, any of these files can be overridden as per user preference, but it is recommended to only override files when you know what they do.
 USER BEWARE: When files are overridden, you risk not getting access to new features as they come out in new releases.
 When you export overrides, you can click the `Gear icon -> Advanced -> Open Overrides Folder` and it will bring you to where you can modify the file.

-For instance, there is a settings file that can be modified to enable or disable various features.
-This settings file is where all options to configure (current and future) are surfaced.
-The settings file will be found under `scripts/settings.lua`.
+For instance, there are settings files that can be modified to enable or disable various features.
+The settings files will be found under the `scripts/settings` directory.
+More information on the various .lua settings files are in the below section.

 #### Settings:
+The settings are broken out into several files, grouped by relation or its usage.

+- tracking.lua (Settings relating to content that is tracked)
+  - AUTOTRACKER_DISABLE_ITEM_TRACKING - Changes whether items are auto-tracked or not
   - AUTOTRACKER_DISABLE_LOCATION_TRACKING - Changes whether map locations are auto-tracked or not
   - AUTOTRACKER_DISABLE_REGION_TRACKING - Changes whether regions are auto-tracked or not (regions are used for access to areas of the overworld in entrance shuffle)
+    - *\*This is already disabled in Race Mode\**
+- defaults.lua (Settings that are defaults, can be changed by user in app)
+  - PREFERENCE_DISPLAY_ALL_LOCATIONS - Option to `Show All Locations` by default
+  - PREFERENCE_ALWAYS_ALLOW_CLEARING_LOCATIONS - Option to `Always Allow Chest Manipulation` by default
+  - PREFERENCE_PIN_LOCATIONS_ON_ITEM_CAPTURE - Option to `Pin Locations on Item Capture` by default
+  - PREFERENCE_AUTO_UNPIN_LOCATIONS_ON_CLEAR - Option to `Unpin Locations when Cleared` by default
+  - PREFERENCE_DEFAULT_RACE_MODE_ON - Option to enable `Race Mode` by default
+- settings.lua (Features available specific to functionality in this package)
+  - AUTOTRACKER_ENABLE_AUTOPIN_CURRENT_DUNGEON - This will auto-pin the current dungeon you are in when you enter a new dungeon
+  - LAYOUT_ENABLE_ALTERNATE_DUNGEON_VIEW - This enables a more traditional-looking layout if the visual-oriented layout isn't favorable
+- fileio.lua (Features relating to files that are output when certain events are triggered)
   - AUTOTRACKER_ENABLE_EXTERNAL_ITEM_FILE - For advanced usage only, in Beta, will export a item.txt file in `C:/Users/<user>/Documents/EmoTracker` when a new item is collected
   - AUTOTRACKER_ENABLE_EXTERNAL_DUNGEON_IMAGE - For advanced usage only, in Beta, will export a dungeon.txt in `C:/Users/<user>/Documents/EmoTracker` when the player enters a new area of the game
   - AUTOTRACKER_ENABLE_EXTERNAL_HEALTH_FILE - For advanced usage only, in Beta, will export a health.txt in `C:/Users/<user>/Documents/EmoTracker` when the player has a change in health/status

-- AUTOTRACKER_ENABLE_AUTOPIN_CURRENT_DUNGEON - This will auto-pin the current dungeon you are in when you enter a new dungeon
-- AUTOTRACKER_ENABLE_RACE_MODE_BY_DEFAULT - This will enable Race Mode every time you start a new tracking instance
-- LAYOUT_ENABLE_ALTERNATE_DUNGEON_VIEW - This enables a more traditional-looking layout if the visual-oriented layout isn't favorable
+- experimental.lua (Settings to enable experimental features)
   - EXPERIMENTAL_ENABLE_DYNAMIC_REQUIREMENTS - For experimental use only, in crossed door shuffle, there are two capture grids added to each dungeon, to which the user can cycle thru the various items that can lock a dungeon.
 This is useful for marking items that you need to complete a dungeon later.